scala-native/scala-native/docs/user/testing.md

 }
 ```

-When using LLDB based debugger you can use our [custom formatter](https://github.com/scala-native/scala-native/blob/main/ScalaNativeLLDBFormatter.py) which would provide more user friendly information about Scala types, e.g. representation of Arrays and Strings.
+When using LLDB based debugger you can use our [custom formatter](https://github.com/scala-native/scala-native/blob/main/ScalaNativeLLDBFormatter.py) which would provide more user-friendly information about Scala types, e.g. representation of Arrays and Strings.

 ### Testing with debug metadata
 Debug builds with enabled debug metadata allows to produce stack traces containing source positions, however, to obtain them runtime needs to parse the produced debug metadata.
 This operation is performed when generating stack traces for the first time and can take more than 1 second.
 This behavior can influence tests expecting to finish within some fixed amount of time.